selfcustody/krux/docs/support.en.md

 Audit the code, file an issue, make a pull request, or do all three. :)

 ### Documentation
-I'd like to see Krux help as many people as possible, and to do that, good documentation is needed.
-If you identify a better way to say something, please make a PR, any help is appreciated.
+*"I'd like to see Krux help as many people as possible, and to do that, good documentation is needed.
+If you identify a better way to say something, please make a PR, any help is appreciated."* - Jeff

 ### Translation
 Krux supports different languages.
 If you missed a language or saw an awkward translation, open an issue or make a PR!
 You can also make a difference by translating this documentation!
 For information on how to translate, see [here](https://github.com/selfcustody/krux/blob/main/i18n/README.md#translation)